 It offers a way to adjust the proof-of-work difficulty quicker than the normal 2016 block difficulty adjustment interval found in Bitcoin.

-Since BCH is a result of a hardfork, anyone who possessed BTC got the equal amount of coins in BCH PROVIDED they didn’t have their BTC in exchanges and were in possession of their private keys at the time of the hardfork.
+Since Bitcoin cash is a result of a hardfork, anyone who possessed Bitcoin cash got the equal amount of coins in BCH PROVIDED they didn’t have their BTC in exchanges and were in possession of their private keys at the time of the hardfork.
 So now let’s go through certain interesting features of Bitcoin Cash.

 How Bitcoin Cash prevents replay attacks?